 We make use of the Safer Recruitment Consortium document 'Guidance for Safer Working Practice for Adults who work with Children and Young People in Education Settings.'
 May 2019 as the basis for our Code of Conduct.
-All staff are expected to follow the Drumbeat School Staff Code of Conduct and the expectations set out in the staff handbook (see Code of Conduct and Staff Handbook).
+All staff are expected to follow the Drumbeat Staff Code of Conduct and the expectations set out in the staff handbook (see Code of Conduct and Staff Handbook).

 Staff should take care not to place themselves in a vulnerable position with a child.
 It is always advisable for adults working with individual children to do so in view of other adults.
 If staff anticipate being in a situation that could be open to misinterpretation they should alert a senior manager in advance and inform the child's parent or carer.
-Staff at Drumbeat are required to accompany pupils needing support to use the toilet and should follow the school's intimate care policy when undertaking these duties.
-We recognise that physical touch between adults and children in relation to the activity being provided is acceptable in public places.
+Staff should escort children to the toilet, they are expected to be involved with toileting when needed.